 I love watching the color trends shift as we go into different seasons, not just physically but also emotionally.
-The changing of the seasons signals a transition not only in life, but also design as much interior design is inspired by nature.
+The changing of the seasons signals a transition not only in life, but also in design as much interior design is inspired by nature.
 This spring, especially, we welcome the revitalization of our surroundings.
 After a heavy few years, the world is embracing a calmness that is met with open arms.

 Nature, Pastels, and Interior Design